Category

 2. Establish roles and responsibilities

 • Chief fire warden — This employee has overall responsibility for a fire event, including planning and preparation.
-The chief fire warden will often ensure doors have been closed, check bathrooms, and perform a backup headcount at the safe location.
+The chief fire warden will often ensure doors have been closed, check bathrooms, and perform a backup headcount at a safe location.

 Roles and responsibilities for fire evacuation Fire Evacuation Roles and Responsibilities

-3. Determine escape routes and nearest exits
+3. Determine escape routes, exits, and assembly point

 A sample evacuation plan for a warehouse Sample warehouse evacuation plan